Eileen Gu is the poster child for a new type of Chinese athlete. But one wrong move could send her tumbling - KTVZ

 Switching citizenship for sport is actually quite common internationally — China is just late to the game, said Susan Brownell, an expert on Chinese sports at the University of Missouri-St. Louis.
 The shift is especially unusual given that China is highly homogenous with some of the world’s strictest immigration rules.
 “China never did things like this before,” Brownell added.

 There are plenty of Caucasian faces in the mix with no Chinese ethnicity or obvious link to the country, such as former NHL players Jake Chelios and Jeremy Smith.
-But it’s the athletes of Chinese descent who are under the most scrutiny, such as Canadian-born hockey player Brandon Yip and US-born ice skater Beverly Zhu, known in China as Zhu Yi.
+But it’s the athletes of Chinese descent who are under the most scrutiny, such as Canadian-born hockey player Brandon Yip and US-born ice skater Zhu Yi, formerly known as Beverly Zhu.

 Zhu’s disappointing Olympic debut served to illustrate the unique pressures facing these athletes.
-After falling flat on the ice and finishing last in the women’s short program team event Sunday, Chinese social media exploded in scorn and vitriol directed at the 19-year-old skater.
+After she fell flat on the ice and finished last in the women’s short program team event Sunday, Chinese social media exploded in scorn and vitriol directed at the 19-year-old skater.

 Gu and Zhu are mirror images in many ways — both born in California, only a year apart in age — but Gu has charmed the public with her fluent Mandarin and familiarity with Chinese culture, and has received little of the Chinese skepticism that dogs Zhu.